-Your firm's Renewal Account is the account your firm will use to pay its annual renewal of FINRA, SRO and jurisdiction/state registrations for both the firm and its registered representatives.
+Your firm's Renewal Account is the account your firm will use to pay its annual renewal of FINRA, SRO and jurisdiction/state registrations for the firm, its branches, and its registered representatives.

 For Renewal payment deadlines and other important dates, please see the Renewal Program Calendar.

 Firms may use any of the following acceptable payment options: